 The I-94 Arrival/Departure Form

 - F-1 and J-1 students and their dependents are issued an I-94 Arrival/Departure Record.
 Formerly this document was issued as a small, white paper card at all ports of entry.
-After April 30, 2013 the paper I-94 will be issued only in certain circumstances.
+Currently the I-94 is issued on paper only in certain circumstances.

-- F-1 and J-1 students and their dependents arriving for the first time to U.S. airports and sea ports after April 30, 2013 will likely not receive the I-94 Arrival/Departure Record as a paper document.
-Rather, the I-94 will be created electronically by the CBP official at time of entry.
+- F-1 and J-1 students and their dependents arriving for the first time to U.S. airports and sea ports will be issued an I-94 electronically at time of entry.
 Students are encouraged to print out a copy of the I-94 record at one of the kiosks available after leaving the inspection area or before attending International Student Orientation by linking to www.cbp.gov/I94.

 SECONDARY INSPECTION REQUIREMENTS: